With MySQL/MariaDB, you can create a database. The installation on Linux is completed in just a few steps using the terminal.

 quit;

-For example, to create a table testtable with two basic columns, the command is:
+For example, to create a table named ‘testtable’ with two basic columns, use the following command:

 CREATE TABLE testtable (